hybridgroup/batty/README.md

 ## 🔺 What is Skynet

-Skynet is a minimal command line interface for Large Language Models to control real robots.
+Skynet is a lightweight command line interface to Large Language Models for control of real robots using Bash.

 It provides an [MCP host](https://modelcontextprotocol.io/docs/learn/architecture) that calls [Docker Model Runner](https://www.docker.com/products/model-runner/) to control robots, drones, and other physical devices that provide an [MCP server](https://modelcontextprotocol.io/docs/learn/server-concepts) interface.
 See [ROBOTS.md](ROBOTS.md) for a list of devices with MCP servers.